theodi/odi-metrics-tasks/README.md

     require 'odi-metrics-tasks'

 Configuration is loaded from environment variables.
 See the environment section below for the list of which variables must be set.
-The main one to make sure you add is `RESQUE_REDIS_SERVER`, which should be the hostname and port of the redis server where jobs should be queued.

 License
 -------